 — ALSO —

-For those who have a friend who is a widow, the following article posted on the Crosswalk.com web site might help you in reaching out to her.
+For those who have a friend who is a widow, the following Crosswalk.com article might help you in reaching out to her.

 Filed under: Newlyweds & Beyond